jimasp/behave-vsc/README.md

   .       +-- storage_tests/
   .       |      +-- *.feature
 ```
- - If you don't want your `features` folder in the project root, you can add a `behave.ini` or `.behaverc` file to your workspace folder and add a `paths` setting and then update the `featuresPath` setting in extension settings.
+- If your features folder is not called "features", or is not in the workspace root, then you can add a `behave.ini` or `.behaverc` file to your workspace folder and add a `paths` setting and then update the `featuresPath` setting in extension settings.
+Example:
 ```
-// settings.json file
-"behave-vsc.featuresPath": "behave_tests/features",
-"behave-vsc.workingDirectory": "" // (this is optional, empty string defaults to workspace folder root)

 // behave.ini file
 [behave]
 paths=behave_tests/features

+// settings.json file
+"behave-vsc.featuresPath": "behave_tests/features",
 ```
+- If you are using a multi-root workspace, then for each workspace that containst features, adjust the `settings.json` in each workspace.
-- While only one features steps folder is supported by behave, you can import steps from other folders via python (you should test this manually with behave first):
+- While behave only supports one "steps" folder, you can import steps from other folders via python (you should test this manually with behave first):
 ```
   . features/
   .       +-- environment.py